Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Step 6: Business License & Permits

-Washington has a state-level business license which is obtained from the Washington Business Licensing Service (BLS).
+Washington has a state-level business license that you’re required to get from the Washington Business Licensing Service (BLS).
 This statewide business license is sometimes referred to as a “master business license” in Washington state.
 This registration helps notify all the applicable state agencies about your business.

 After you start/form your business in Washington you can get your state business license online from the BLS online filing page.
-You can also read the Washington business license FAQs.
-And if needed, you can also get the license via paper filing.
+Or, you can get your LLC’s license via paper filing.

 The Washington State Department of Licensing has two helpful pages with information: business and professional licenses and a list of all licenses.